adrianalbert/pysatml/README.md

 ## Example usage

-The main functionality in @pysatml is provided via the SatImage class.
+The main functionality in `pysatml` is provided via the `SatImage` class.
 ```python
 from pysatml import SatImage
 ```